simongui/simongui.github.io/distributed-systems/crdt.md

 **State-based PN Counter**

 > It is not straightforward to support decrement with the previous representation, because this operation would violate monotonicity of the semilattice.
 Furthermore, since merge is a max operation, decrement would have no effect.
+>
 > Our solution, PN-Counter basically combines two G-Counters.
 Its payload consists of two vectors: P to register increments, and N for decrements.
 Its value is the difference between the two corresponding G-Counters, its partial order is the conjunction of the corresponding partial orders, and merge merges the two vectors.

 -- <cite>[7 section 3.1.3] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>

+**Last-Writer-Wins Register (LWW-Register)**

+> Last-Writer-Wins Register (LWW-Register) creates a total order of assignments by associating a timestamp with each update.
+Timestamps are assumed unique, totally ordered, and consistent with causal order; i.e., if assignment 1 happened-before assignment 2 , the former’s timestamp is less than the latter’s.
+This may be implemented as a per-replica counter concatenated with a unique replica identifier, such as its MAC address.

+-- <cite>[7 section 3.2.1] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>

+**Multi-Value Register (MV-Register)**

+> An alternative semantics is to define a LUB operation that merges concurrent assignments, for instance taking their union, as in file systems such as Coda [19] or in Amazon’s shopping cart [10].
+Clients can later reduce multiple values to a single one, by a new assignment.
+Alternatively, in Ficus [34] merge is an application-specific resolver procedure.
+>
+> To detect concurrency, a scalar timestamp (as above) is insufficient.
+Therefore the state- based payload is a set of (X, versionVector) pairs, as shown in Spec.
+10, and illustrated in Figure 9 (the op-based specification is left as an exercise to the reader).
+A value operation returns a copy of the payload.
+As usual, assign overwrites; to this effect, it computes a version vector that dominates all the previous ones.
+Operation merge takes the union of every element in each input set that is not dominated by an element in the other input set.
+>
+> As noted in the Dynamo article [10], Amazon’s shopping cart presents an anomaly, whereby a removed book may re-appear.
+This is illustrated in the example of Figure 10.
+The problem is that, MV-Register does not behave like a set, contrary to what one might expect since its payload is a set.
+We will present clean specifications of Sets in Section 3.3.

+-- <cite>[7 section 3.2.2] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>

+**Grow-Only Set (G-Set)**

+> The simplest solution is to avoid remove altogether.
+A Grow-Only Set (G-Set) supports operations add and lookup only.
+The G-Set is useful as a building block for more complex constructions.
+>
+> In both the state- and op-based approaches, the payload is a set.
+Since add is based on union, and union is commutative, the op-based implementation converges; G-Set is a CmRDT.
+>
+> In the state-based approach, add modifies the local state by a union.
+We define a partial order on some states S and T as S ≤ T ⇔ S ⊆ T and the merge operation as merge(S, T) = S ∪ T. Thus defined, states form a monotonic semilattice and merge is a LUB operation; G-Set is a CvRDT.

+-- <cite>[7 section 3.3.1] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>